Ojy Okpe

-Ojinika Anne Okpe (born 23 April 1981), also known as Ojy Okpe, is a Nigerian model, film producer and TV anchor on Arise News, who hosts What's Trending with Ojy Okpe and co-anchors the Good Morning Show.
+Ojinika Anne Okpe (born 23 April), also known as Ojy Okpe, is a Nigerian TV anchor on Arise News who hosts What's Trending with Ojy Okpe and co-anchors the Good Morning Show.
+She is also a film producer and model.

 Background and education

 Okpe is from Ukwani, in Delta State.
 She was born to Philomena Ngozi Egwuenu and Matthew Egwuenu, a former Nigerian commissioner of police.
-She had her primary education at Queensland Academy and her secondary school certificate education in Rainbow College, both in Lagos State.
+She had her primary education at St Bernadette Catholic School in Abeokuta, Ogun State and her secondary school certificate education in Federal Government Girls College, Benin, in Edo State.
 In 2006, she earned a Bachelor's degree in Communication and a minor in Film Production from St John’s University, New York.
 She also studied Film Production at the New York Film Academy.